Island Lake Township, Mahnomen County, Minnesota

 Island Lake Township is a township in Mahnomen County, Minnesota, United States.
 The population was 218 at the 2000 census.
+It contains the census-designated place of Pine Bend.

 Island Lake Township was named for a local lake noted for its large lake island.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.6 sqmi, of which 34.3 sqmi of it is land and 2.3 sqmi of it (6.34%) is water.